The Happytime Murders: Missing Jim Henson’s Soul

 This is not a good movie.
 I just want to say off-the-bat that there was some moments I liked but those were very few and far between.
 The 2018 movie, directed by Brian Henson…. the son of Jim Henson (the creator of The Muppets, Sesame Street, The Dark Crystal, and Labyrinth.
 That fucking Jim Henson), marketed itself as an R rated comedy.
-But I was in a theater on the day it came out, with maybe 10 other people that were mostly silent throughout the film.
+But I was in a theater on the day it came out, with maybe 10 other people who were mostly silent throughout the film.

 This was a kid’s movie with sex and swear words.
 Brian, along with the writer, Todd Berger, seem to have a lot of experience creating films for children.
 Brian worked on a few Muppet movies and kids shows.
 Todd worked on Kung Fu Panda and Smurfs shorts.
 Now neither of them solely worked on G rated projects, but I can tell you right now Happytime Murders felt like a kids movie.
 The jokes were very dry and bland.
 Most of the line were ones I already heard a dozen times, or seriously sounded like it was meant for a younger audience.
 Multiple times there were “digs” or “burns” at other characters and nothing ever crossed a line, nothing made me say “oh holy shit!”.
 In fact there actually were two children in my theater, I’m bad with ages but let’s ball park them around 10-15 years old, and I don’t think besides one or two graphic moments, that there was anything they couldn’t watch.
 There was a few funny situational scenes that were funny (like a dalmatian puppet being a dominatrix for a human firefighter) but none of the actual lines made me bust out laughing.
 I don’t think the human cast members helped much.